berrypay/duitnow-java/README.md

 ## Support

 This library is provided as is.
-Integration consultancies and development support is available by contacting us at (<sales@berrypay.com>?subject=DuitNow Integration)
+Integration consultancies and development support is available by contacting us at <sales@berrypay.com>